Liyana-5/Database-CLI-tool/README.md

 ## Features

 1. **Database Creation (`--createdb`)**
-   Creates an SQLite database with tables for Subjects, Visits, Transcriptomics, Metabolomics, and Metabolite Annotations based on `Assessment2.sql`.
+   Creates an SQLite database with tables for Subjects, Visits, Transcriptomics, Metabolomics, and Metabolite Annotations based on `transcriptomics_schema.sql`.
+ **Note:** Only the columns and data needed to answer the predefined queries are populated in the database.

 2. **Data Loading (`--loaddb`)**
    Loads example CSV/TSV files into the database.
 Includes parsing, cleaning, and handling missing values.
+**Note:** Only the required data for the queries is inserted.

 3. **Data Querying (`--querydb`)**
    Executes predefined queries.
 Query #9, for example, generates a scatter plot of Age vs BMI and saves it in the `result/` folder.